kaskelso/interview_prep/readings/summarize.md

 Layers of real world fraud detection system (FDS)

 1) terminal: intial layer with security, correct pin, suffifcient funds, etc.
 2) transaction blocking rules: essentially a bunch of if else statements to block obiviously dodgey things.
-Example in paper is if website and unsecured then deny transaction
+Example in paper is if website and unsecured then deny transaction.
+These rules have to be very precise and then after passing the purchase is compared to the customers previous purchase history
-3)
+3) Scoring rules: again a bunch of if else statements involving scoring the transaction based on previous behavior.
+Example in paper is a transaction that took place  in another continent 1 hour after previous purchase
+4) Data driven model: data driven classifer to analyze many feature vectors to determine fraud